-- i don’t like sushi but my sushi-loving husband b tells me that tuna and salmon are the mildest. you could also try smoked salmon, since that’s not truly raw but sort of tastes like it. unagi (eel) is my favorite cooked sushi if you want to get used to the seaweed part of sushi.
+- I think salmon is the mildest raw fish.
+You could also try smoked salmon, since that’s not truly raw but sort of tastes like it.
+Unagi (eel) is my favorite cooked sushi if you want to get used to the seaweed part of sushi.

-- any kind of cuisine where i can get a fresh delicious salad. i like eating food that doesn’t make me feel sick after eating it. that means that i’m careful about asian restaurants (so oily so often). asian foods are definitely my favorites but so many asian restaurants serve up oily, msg-filled food. i like japanese (hijiki, fresh cooked fish) and vietnamese (papaya salad!). i also like macrobiotic places like souen (very japanese) and i like wholesome, organic, local restaurants no matter what the “type” of food.
+- Any kind of cuisine where I can get a fresh delicious salad.
+I like eating food that makes me feel good after I’m done eating.
+Asian foods are definitely my favorites.
+I like Japanese (hijiki, fresh cooked fish) and Vietnamese (papaya salad!).
+I also like macrobiotic places like Souen (very Japanese) and I like wholesome, organic, local restaurants no matter what the “type” of food.

 is was your dream honeymoon?